AadityaRathore/WomenTechies2021/README.md

 * Tried and made basic features of the app.
 * Coordinated well with each other while trying to accomplish our goal.

+## Future features

+ 1)Flab-u-less Challenge: Take a scheduled fixed period challenge of the diet you have chosen and get your dream body shape.
+2) Online dietitian and nutritionists 24*7 for getting diet that will suit you and for helping you with the diet/nutrition problems
+3) #CollabWithMe: Ever heard the line competition is healthy?
+The app allows you to challenge your friend with the same diet schedule to complete the challenge with you
+4) Want to stick to an exercise regime but too lazy to stick to it sometimes?
+Enroll for our classes to make sure you don’t miss your exercise5)Makemyplaylist: Helps you to make a playlist for your exercise time so that you are motivated enough to complete it all
+6) Makeithealthy: Love some food so much that you can’t avoid it.
+This app helps you to find some healthy alternative way to create your favorite food at home without compromising your health because of it